Compliance Center

 What Goes in the Annual Affidavit

-• Proposed educational objectives by subject area
+• Proposed educational objectives by subject area, covering the required subjects for your child's level

 • Evidence of immunization or religious/medical/philosophical exemption

-Objectives can be broad and philosophy-aligned.
 Example for unschooling families:

 "English: The child will develop literacy through daily read-alouds, self-directed reading, and written and oral expression in authentic contexts.
 Arithmetic: The child will engage with number concepts, measurement, and problem-solving through real-life experiences including cooking, building, and financial literacy."